-Kiara Advani Birthday Special: A Sneak-peek Into The Journey Of The 'Kabir Singh' Actress!
+Kiara Advani Birthday Special: A Sneak-Peek Into The Journey Of The 'Kabir Singh' Actor!

-Kiara Advani's Bollywood journey began with Kabir Sadanand's comedy-drama 'Fugly' but, it was the critically-acclaimed Netflix film 'Lust Stories' which gave her the centre-stage.
+Kiara Advani's Bollywood journey began with Kabir Sadanand's comedy-drama 'Fugly' but it was the critically-acclaimed Netflix film 'Lust Stories', which gave her the centre stage.
 Further, she tasted massive success with her recent blockbuster 'Kabir Singh'.
 Now, she has some interesting line-ups like 'Good News', 'Laxmmi Bomb', 'Shershaah' and 'Indoo Ki Jawaani'.

-For those who don't know, Kiara is Ashok Kumar's great grand-daughter and Saeed Jaffrey's grand-niece.
+For those who are late to the party, Kiara is Ashok Kumar's great-granddaughter and Saeed Jaffrey's grand-niece.
 But that didn't make her journey any easy!
-The actress tasted many failures before the doors of success opened for her.
+The actor tasted many failures before the doors of success opened to her.

-As Kiara celebrates her 27th birthday today, we bring you a quick recap about her journey along with some interesting facts.
+As Kiara celebrates her 27th birthday today, we bring you a quick recap of her journey along with some interesting facts.

 Beauty With Brains